 If you're not fully convinced that there's a great connection, keep in mind that Etsy is one of the top domains pinned at Pinterest.

-Copying is a legitimate concern.
-I cringe every single time I see a pin to an item for sale on Etsy with a comment like, "Ooooh, I'm going to make a (wreath, scarf, necklace, whatever) just like that one!"
+I cringe every single time I see a pin to an item from an Etsy shop with a comment like, "Ooooh, I'm going to make a (wreath, scarf, necklace, whatever) just like that one!"

 But copying is a concern whether you sell at craft shows, or on your own website, or on Etsy.
-Any time you have developed a fantastic product and are having a good measure of success, you're open to copycats.
+Any time you have developed a fantastic product and are having a good measure of success, you're open to copycats whether you're a craft professional, or you run a different type of business.

 It's discouraging to find that someone else has completely copied something that you've worked very hard to create.
 However I'd suggest you respond to that by being better and staying a few steps ahead of those people.
 I wouldn't cut off a valuable way to engage with my customers just because a very small percentage of people might copy.

-Pinterest provides you with an excellent opportunity to engage with your customers, and if you've been avoiding it out of fear of copycats, you might want to reconsider cutting off a valuable resource because of a few people.
+Pinterest provides you with an excellent opportunity to engage with your customers, and if you've been avoiding it out of fear of copycats, you might want to reconsider your decision to cut off a valuable resource because of something a few people might do.

 Pinterest provides a fantastic opportunity to engage with a very targeted audience.